Chris Bennett: Realising equality of sexes in workplace

 I doubt there are many people around today that think women should be paid less than men.
 The issue comes when we focus on the value applied to different roles.

-What the gender pay gap figures reveal (In focus page 6) isn’t that employers pay women less than men, that’s illegal, it’s that women end up in roles that society value less than the roles than men find themselves in.
+What the gender pay gap figures reveal (see In focus) isn’t that employers pay women less than men, that’s illegal, it’s that women end up in roles that society value less than the roles than men find themselves in.
 Picking our way through why that should be is a tricky issue as it involves people’s personal choices, values and circumstances.

 The key issues remain, building families and the priorities of businesses.
 Women are told they are equal members of the workforce but they still do the lion’s share of raising children and keeping house.